 Disney’s Deluxe Villa Resorts are also available and are available in studio, one- and two-bedroom options.
 There are even a few grand villas which feature three bedrooms.
 These options can be quite roomy and have a kitchenette or a full kitchen.

 Disney also has some suite accommodations available.
 Not all suites accommodate large parties, but some do.
 The best way to find out about suite availability is to contact your travel agent or Disney directly.

-Finally, guests can choose to book multiple rooms in the hotel of your choice.
+Finally, guests can choose to book multiple rooms in the hotel of their choice.
 This will afford guests the chance to have a little more floor space, another bathroom, and a bit of privacy.
-Multiple rooms can be connecting or adjoining.
+Multiple rooms can be connected or adjoining.
 Connecting rooms have an interior door connecting the rooms.
 Adjoining rooms are next to each other but do not have an interior connecting doorway.
 Parties with more children than adults will be given preference for connecting rooms but no room request is guaranteed.
 All rooms booked must have at least one adult on the reservation.

-Beyond Disney property, there are other choices to accommodate larger parties, but we recommend staying on-site because Disney Resorts have a number of benefits..
-Keep in mind that off site transportation may not run frequently and a rental car may be faster.
+Beyond Disney property, there are other choices to accommodate larger parties, but we recommend staying on-site because Disney Resorts have several benefits.
+Keep in mind that off-site transportation may not run frequently and a rental car may be faster.
 But either way, everyone will need to be transported to and from the parks.
-Larger rental cars might mean that everyone in the party needs to stay in the parks for the same length of time.
+Larger rental cars might mean that everyone at the party needs to stay in the parks for the same length of time.

 The best choice for your family is out there.
 Take into consideration your family’s needs for five or more for both sleeping arrangements as well as transportation to and from the parks, and you will find a solution to meet everyone’s needs.